systematic-magic/AgingPubMed/editorials_pdf.rst

 11.7.
 Check that ORCID iD is hyperlinked and leads to a valid ORCID page.

-If ORCID page has “No public information available.”, then ask the author if they can add or make the information visible.
+If ORCID page has “No public information available.”, then ask the author if they can add or make the information visible, and also include a link to the `ORCID visibility settings <https://support.orcid.org/hc/en-us/articles/360006897614-Visibility-settings>`_ page to assist them in making the update.
 Inform Olga upon approval if authors do not respond or choose to leave the ORCID as is.

 ..
 Note::